Lung cancer is the most common cancer in the world, in addition to being the first cause of cancer death, so it is necessary to know about it.

 Benign and malignant lung tumors are different types of tumors that can affect lung tissue.
 It is necessary to distinguish between them due to their difference in prognosis and extent of impact on the body.
 Here are the most important differences between them:

-Cancerous, meaning it spreads to other body organs, such as the brain, bones, and live | Non-cancerous, meaning it does not spread to other organs in the body |
+Cancerous, meaning it spreads to other organs of the body, such as the brain, bones, and liver. | Non-cancerous, meaning it does not spread to other organs in the body. |

-It requires immediate treatment, such as surgery, chemotherapy, or radiation therapy | No immediate treatment is required |
+It requires immediate treatment, such as surgery, chemotherapy, or radiation therapy. | No immediate treatment required. |

 Types of Lung Cancer